Frequently Asked Questions

 Will my credits transfer?

 Generally, yes they will!
 If you are participating in a Cal Poly approved study abroad program, the units you earn abroad will be reflected on your Cal Poly transcript.
 Some approved programs offer Cal Poly credit, while others offer transfer credit.
 Both Cal Poly and transfer credit can be applied towards your major, minor, and GE requirements.
+You may find it helpful to review the Office of the Registrar's Transcript Processing Timeline.
 Early in the planning process, be sure to seek academic advising in your major.
 You can discuss which classes will count toward specific graduation requirements so that your courses will transfer back accordingly.
 'Course Substitution Forms' will be helpful to get your courses pre-approved before studying abroad; major-related substitution forms can be found at your academic department or Advising Center; GE-related substitution forms can be found at the International Center (building 52 room E32).
 Some colleges have pre-approved course lists; please check with your academic advisor for the best method for getting major coursework approvals.

 Do I get grades for my classes abroad?

 Yes, you will be graded, unless you select a credit/no credit option with your program; this option must also be reviewed with your academic advisor, as some majors have requirements on the number of credit/no credit courses that can be taken.

 - If you attend a Cal Poly Global Program or CSU International Programs, your grades/courses will count as 'resident credit' and count towards your Cal Poly GPA.

 - If you attend a partner program (CEA, CIEE, DIS, EARTH, TEAN, USAC, SAS, SIT, University of Glasgow) or an international exchange (or some non-affiliated programs), your grades/courses will count as 'transfer credit' and will count towards your Higher Ed Cumulative GPA, but not your Cal Poly GPA.

 Can I take a study abroad class pass/fail?
 Can I audit a study abroad class?